Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with

 The above transformation $T_{\varepsilon}$ is still not applicable for statistical inference as it involves some unknowns such as $f_{\varepsilon}(t)$ and $F_{\varepsilon}(t)$.
-To apply this result, we should replace the unknowns with the corresponding estimators to get a final statistic $\hat{T}_n$.
-Note that we do not make any assumption except for the smoothness of the density function $f_{\varepsilon}(t)$, and thus it should be estimated in a nonparametric way.
+We should replace these functions with corresponding estimators to get a final process $\hat{T}_n \hat{U}_n(t)$.
+As we do not make any assumption except for the smoothness of the density function $f_{\varepsilon}(t)$, it should be estimated nonparametrically.
 For instance, a standard Nadaraya-Watson estimator for $f_{\varepsilon}(t)$ can be adopted: